 - Helping my daughter through her first love affair.

 - Helping my son sort out his post-grad career: “Maybe I’m not meant to be a doctor.
 Maybe I’m a wellness coach; a hedge fund broker, a bar/restaurant starter-upper…”

-- Staying up late with my husband, talking through his deep longing to move toward his true calling as a visionary artist.
+- Talking through my husband’s deep longing to move toward his true calling as a visionary artist.

 Out the window went my meditation practice, my impeccable eating, my yoga.
 No time for breaks, for sitting outdoors, for connecting with friends.